China regulator announces anti-monopoly probe of Microsoft

 Microsoft has been suspected of violating China's anti-monopoly law since June last year in relation to problems with compatibility, bundling and document authentication, the statement said.

-Microsoft said it complies with laws and regulations of every market where it operates.
-"Our business practices in China are designed to be compliant with Chinese law," a representative said in an emailed statement.
+Microsoft said on Monday it had been visited by officials and that the company was "happy to answer the government's questions", a statement it repeated after the announcement from the regulator on Tuesday.

-The SAIC statement said the raids were prompted by reports from other companies, without naming them.
+The SAIC statement said the raids were prompted by reports from other companies, without naming the companies.

+Microsoft has already engaged a Chinese law firm to help with the anti-monopoly case, said the law firm, declining to be identified or to comment any further.

 DETAILS MURKY